rafi/awesome-vim-colorschemes/docs/romainl-Apprentice.md

 If you don't want to maintain your own fork of Apprentice you can add something like this to your `vimrc`, before `colorscheme apprentice`:

     function!
-MyHighlights() abort
+MyApprenticeOverrides() abort
         highlight Comment ctermfg=245
         highlight NonText ctermbg=17
     endfunction

     augroup MyColors
         autocmd!
-        autocmd ColorScheme * call MyHighlights()
+        autocmd ColorScheme apprentice call MyApprenticeOverrides()
     augroup END

 See [this Gist](https://gist.github.com/romainl/379904f91fa40533175dfaec4c833f2f) for reference.

 ## Hacking Apprentice

-Apprentice now comes with the very template used to generate it: `colors/apprentice.erb`.
-The template, based on [vim-rnb](https://github.com/romainl/vim-rnb), is well maintained and documented.
+Originally written manually, Apprentice switched to a template based on [romainl/vim-rnb](https://github.com/romainl/vim-rnb) a few years ago, which made the life of the author and contributors much easier even if the rate of change had been pretty low for quite a while.

+Following the author's involvement with the [vim/colorschemes](https://github.com/vim/colorschemes) project, Apprentice is now using a noticeably more powerful templating system: [lifepillar/colortemplate](https://github.com/lifepillar/vim-colortemplate) that is on its way to become the official standard.

+You can find the template under `colortemplate/`.
+See `:help colortemplate` for further instructions.

 If you feel like making a pull request, make sure you commit both the modified template *and* the modified colorscheme.